 We carefully plan support and interventions for all groups of children, including our gifted and talented (known as ‘Creative Minds’) as well as pupils with specific educational needs.

-If you need any further information please contact the school’s Inclusion Co-ordinator, Mrs Heather Philcox.
+If you need any further information please contact the school’s Inclusion Manager, Mrs Heather Philcox.

 - Special Educational Needs and/or Disabilities (SEND) Governor – Mr Steve Watts